bz-888/project-1/README.md

         -center and position h1 (title), h2 (turn indicator), button (restart), div (winner notification) -app.js
         - set up frame work (constants, state variables, cached elements, event listeners, functions (init and render))
+        - state variables
+            -board is 8 arrays, each with 8 zeros (1 for black, -1 for red)
         - set up init: how should the game look in the beginning of a match, remember to render
         - set up render
         - add constants, state variables, and cached elements as you go